nodejs/node-v0.x-archive/doc/api/child_process.markdown

 * {Stream object}

 A `Writable Stream` that represents the child process's `stdin`.
-Closing this stream via `end()` often causes the child process to terminate.
+If the child is waiting to read all its input, it will not continue until this stream has been closed via `end()`.

 If the child was not spawned with `stdio[0]` set to `'pipe'`, then this will not be set.